by Roger Bain ©2019

 To say that this suit was vapid would be an understatement.
 Its hue was similar to chewing tobacco or dog do.
 It had no give.
 It didn’t drape.
 It was stiff and could almost stand up on its own.
 It was the opposite of fashionable.
 The suit would have been banned in Italy.
 When I looked in the mirror while dressed in this third suit, I actually felt embarrassment.
 It was hideous.

 This nasty garment came to symbolize the oppression of my job.
 I never donned the suit outside of work.
-The only time I wore the unbecoming piece of clothing, was in my cubicle, in the bland office on the 6th floor of a featureless office building near the airport, home base for this rather boring corporation where I was trying to fit in.
+The only time I wore it was in my cubicle, in the bland office on the 6th floor of a featureless office building near the airport, home base for this rather boring corporation where I was trying to fit in.
 I went through the motions clad in brown.
 While wearing the brown suit, I felt mirthless, but I continued at the job because I had two kids.
 I had rent, obligations and now a cheap, brown suit.

 Removing the suit was a daily highlight.
 On my after-work dash to the car, I tore off my suit jacket and loosened my tie.
 Soon I would be in jeans and a t-shirt.
 Upon arrival home, the kids often hid behind the draperies as I wondered aloud where could they be.
 When they could stand it no longer, they came bounding out.
 I was surprised every time.
 They didn’t seem to mind the suit.